llDev-Rootll/Human_Detection_Tracking-CPP/README.md

 *Fig 1 :  Activity Diagram*

 The corresponding class diagram can be found [here](https://github.com/llDev-Rootll/Human_Detection_Tracking-CPP/blob/development/UML/revised/Revised_Class_Diagram.pdf).

+## Output Data Explained
+At the output of the Human Detection module from the `detectHumans` method we get a vector of Rects ('Rect' is a data type in OpenCV).

+The structure of Rect is: (x, y, z, redundant); It has four parameters, the first three parameters indicate the coordinates of a point in terms of robot's reference frame (x, y, z)

+These coordinates can be extracted from the Rect and used as per application.
+The redundant variable is part of the transformation vector which is not useful for us for showing the location of the human detected.

+For each person detected in frame, two Rects are created.
+We are taking two location points of each human detected.
+To get an estimated location of the human in the entire frame, we need to extract the x, y, z coordinates from both the Rects created where, x is the distance of the human from the robot's reference frame, y is the horizontal component and z is the  vertical component.

+Example:
+If there are two humans detected in a frame, then we will get a vector of four Rects.
+Consider the output vector variable we got is 'positions'.
+Size of positions is 4 since in our example 2 humans are detected, then, first human's location will be extracted from Rects positions[0] and positions[1] second human's location will be extracted from Rects positions[2] and positions[3] Example for location extraction of one of the coordinates of the first human:

+> 			x = position[0] (0)
+>         y = position[0] (1)
+>         z = position[0] (2)

 ## Steps to Run the application
 Run the following commands in the root folder to build and run the Human Detector and Tracker